-Here are 50 Outstanding LGBTQ-Themed Films (lesbian, gay, bisexual, transgender, plus), released between 1919 and the present, including several international works.
+Here are 50 Outstanding LGBTQ-Themed Films (lesbian, gay, bisexual, transgender, queer-plus), released between 1919 and the present, including several international works.
 These pictures represent a wide range of genres, from drama to comedy to documentary, even a science fiction musical comedy.
 By “outstanding” I mean both that dramatic structure, visual/sound design and performance come together in exceptional ways (detailed in my brief guide to film), and that they offer insight into LGBTQ experience.

 Most, but not all, of these pictures were made by LGBTQ directors.
 Several great filmmakers not represented here – including Murnau, Cocteau, Eisenstein, Cukor, Carné, Olivier, and Vincente Minnelli – were bisexual or gay, but because of censorship they could not directly explore LGBTQ experience in their work.
 On another page, I list notable LGBTQ-themed films made by prominent directors who are not LGBTQ-identified; some of those films are included below.
 Specifically, here are LGBTQ-related films directed by women.

 For more information, titles are linked to the Internet Movie Database (IMDb); several also link to my reviews.
 For each film, I’ve indicated its director, release year, country of origin, genre(s), and whether it has substantial gay (G), lesbian (L), bisexual (B), and/or transgender (T) content.
 An asterisk* indicates my “Top 10” picks; my #1 choice is the ever-controversial, beautiful and shocking Fellini Satyricon.
 Also see the other LGBTQ+ Film resources at this site.

 This 50 Outstanding LGBTQ+ Films list, of course, continues to evolve.

-October 2020: UPDATED LIST COMING SOON — FILMS TO BE ADDED will include: Beach Rats, Call Me By Your Name, Captain America: The Winter Soldier [courting controversy], Carol, Green Book, I Am Not Your Negro [James Baldwin], Tangerine, Weekend (Haigh) — I still need to see: Blue is the Warmest Color (directed by Abdellatif Kechiche), Pariah (Dee Rees), Portrait of a Lady on Fire (Céline Sciamma), The World to Come (Mona Fastvold) and some additional films that have been highly recommended.
+February 2021: UPDATED LIST COMING SOON — FILMS TO BE ADDED will include: Beach Rats, Call Me By Your Name, Captain America: The Winter Soldier [courting controversy], Carol, Green Book, I Am Not Your Negro [James Baldwin], Tangerine, Weekend (Haigh) — I still need to see: Blue is the Warmest Color (directed by Abdellatif Kechiche), Pariah (Dee Rees), Portrait of a Lady on Fire (Céline Sciamma), The World to Come (Mona Fastvold) and some additional highly-recommended LGBTQ+ pictures.
 To compensate for pictures removed from the 50 list, below I’m adding Additional Outstanding LGBTQ+ Films.

 50 Outstanding LGBTQ+ Films